Top 11 Best Tremolo Pedals For Guitar & Bass Of 2023

 In addition to MIDI, the One Series Vertigo is also compatible with expression pedals via its 3.5mm control input.
 The pedal also works with Source Audio's proprietary Hot Hand 3 Universal Wireless Effects Controller.
 Wear the Hot Hand as a ring on your picking hand, and the pedal will use the motion of your hand to control different parameters.

-The Source Audio Vertigo also features a universal bypass, allowing us to select either analog buffered bypass or relay-based true bypass, depending on what suits our situation best.
+The Source Audio Vertigo also features a universal bypass, allowing us to select either an analog buffered bypass or a relay-based true bypass, depending on what suits our situation best.

 We're kicking the list off with an excellent tremolo pedal.
 If versatility and sonic quality are important to you, then the Vertigo makes for a superb choice!